 This group of six islands is the ultimate tropical getaway with fine white sandy beaches and dramatic rock cliffs that tower out of the water.

 Only one Island – Koh Phi Phi Don – is inhabited and offers a great range of accommodation types from luxury hotels to budget-friendly hostels.

 The Island can also boast some delicious restaurants with high standard Thai and Western food and an increasingly popular party scene on the west coast.

 I love Krabi.
 It’s a friendly town with great food and charming people.

-There are many areas you can stay in Krabi but if you want to see the beautiful islands then I suggest you stay in Ao Nang.
+There are many areas you can stay in Krabi but I suggest you stay in Ao Nang.

 Ao Nang beach is not the prettiest but it’s home to most of Krabi’s nightlife with a great range of restaurants and bars.